6 Playground Resources That Will Encourage Children's Role Play

 3. Outdoor Performance Stage

-Performance Stages are a brilliant open-ended resource that inspire children to participate in role play, imaginative games and cross curricular activities: a fantastic way to develop children’s key skills.
+Performance stages are a brilliant open-ended resource that inspire children to participate in role play, imaginative games and cross curricular activities: a fantastic way to develop children’s key skills and they are central to many role play area ideas.

 Props can be provided to provoke children’s creativity or focus the role play on a topic of learning.
 The addition of resources such as musical equipment will encourage children to work together to begin their own band, exploring music and rhythm.